google/docsy-example/content/en/contributing/QuickStart Guide/_index.md

 ```bash
 git push origin master
 ```
-## If you enabled 2 factor Auth in your Github account you will need to create an access token
+## NOTE: If you enabled 2 factor Auth in your Github account you will need to create an access token to login

 See here: https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line